 How to Deal with Ants: Keep it Clean to Deter Ants

 How to Get Rid of Ants Permanently: Erase Ant Trails

 Vinegar and water won’t stop ants that are already nesting indoors.
 You’ll need to kill them with ant bait.

 Determine the Best Ant Bait

 Prebait ants in areas you’ve previously seen them.
 Ants’ tastes change during the year.
 They usually prefer protein in the spring and sweets or fatty/oily foods in the summer.
 Set out sugar or honey, fried food and peanut butter, then see which food attracts ants.
 Use whichever food they prefer for bait and a DIY way to get rid of ants.

 Once you know what the ants like, buy and set out toxic ant bait that’s geared to their taste.
 Look on the bait package for words like “controls both sweet and grease eating ants.”
-Stop ants before they come inside with this outdoor ant bait.
+Stop ants from coming in the house by using this ‘outdoor ant bait (Amazon)’ around your yard.

 Liquid bait is the best way to kill ants for many sweet-loving ants.
 Other ants prefer solid bait.
 If you still have ants in house after two weeks, replace the bait containers.
 If that doesn’t work, how to get rid of ants next means finding the nest.

 How to Find Ant Nests